Last Updated on

 Want to design your bedroom in mid-century modern style?
 Great choice!
 And these are the things you will find in a typical mid-century modern bedroom.

-If there’s one thing that defines mid-century modern is nostalgia.
+If there’s one thing that defines mid-century modern it is nostalgia.
 We all have it somewhere in our hearts, whether it’s through the first home we lived in as kids or the interiors of our grandparents’ houses.
 They were all sunk in simplicity, seemed trusty and immovable – something you can always rely on.
 Yet they were welcoming and warm.
-That’s what we want to bring to bedroom design and decor when we talk about this style.
+That’s what we want to bring to the bedroom (as well as the kitchen and living room) design and decor when we talk about this style.

 What is Mid-century Modern Bedroom Decor?